Crystal River Engineering: Acoustetron II

 During 1994, an Acoustetron II prototype ran for three months at a modern art center as part of a Virtual Reality exhibit.
 The Acoustetron II (for SGI and other high-end graphics workstations) was released the same year.
-It is intended to generate high-end 3D audio on 3D graphics workstations, for use in real-time rendered 3D environments, such as VR rides, training simulators, and virtual prototyping systems.
+It was intended to generate high-end 3D audio on 3D graphics workstations, for use in real-time rendered 3D environments, such as VR rides, training simulators, and virtual prototyping systems.

-The Acoustetron II is a standalone 3D sound server that communicates with a central simulation computer.
+The Acoustetron II was a standalone 3D sound server that communicates with a central simulation computer.
 Audio can come from wave sound files or external inputs (such as CD's, microphones etc.).
-The sound server is able to process sounds at 44.1 Hz 16-bit (CD quality) for 8 sources at a time, the audio quality can be halved for a total 16 separate spatialized sound sources.
-Speakers, headphones, or nearphones can be used for listening.
-The sound server can support an ANSI C function interface, allowing interactive control of the 3D audio environment(s).
-Environmental effects such as Doppler, and sound reflections off surfaces can be modeled.
+The sound server was able to process sounds at 44.1 Hz 16-bit (CD quality) for 8 sources at a time, the audio quality could be halved for a total 16 separate spatialized sound sources.
+Speakers, headphones, or earphones could be used for listening.
+The sound server supported an ANSI C function interface, allowing interactive control of the 3D audio environment(s).
+Environmental effects such as Doppler, and sound reflections off surfaces can also be modelled.